Wal-Mart files U.S. labour charge against union

 For copies of Wal-Mart's letter to the UFCW and the NLRB charge document click bit.ly/Qj5c0t and bit.ly/RZoNkD

-(Reporting by Jessica Wohl in Chicago; Editing by Tim Dobbyn and Leslie Gevirtz)
+(Reporting by Jessica Wohl in Chicago.
+Additional writing by Phil Wahba in New York; Editing by Tim Dobbyn and Leslie Gevirtz)